 The chassis is an important part of the robot's movement.
 From the initial concept, the structural parts plus the wheels, the motor and the corresponding drive circuit are the chassis.
 However, today's robot chassis is not only simple to achieve movement, but also has autonomy.
 It needs to achieve functions such as autonomous positioning, mapping and path planning, and can achieve intelligent walking even without human intervention.

 The chassis, as the foundation for robots to achieve autonomous movement, has a relatively higher threshold for research and development.
 It not only integrates a variety of sensors, but also combines core technologies such as algorithms.
 It is difficult for companies without certain strength to achieve product landing, even in integrated debugging.
 It takes a lot of effort.

-The robot chassis integrates multiple sensors such as lidar, depth camera, ultrasonic and anti-drop, and combines high-performance SLAM algorithms.
+The mobile robot chassis integrates multiple sensors such as lidar, depth camera, ultrasonic and anti-drop, and combines high-performance SLAM algorithms.
 It has a reliable and easy-to-use positioning and navigation solution.
 Even in the face of various complex environments, it can also achieve functions such as autonomous path planning and obstacle avoidance.

 It can help service robots scan the surrounding environment at all times, provide map data, build high-precision maps, and realize autonomous path planning and navigation functions based on the map data.

 It can detect obstacles located above the radar scanning plane and send signals to avoid them in time.

 When working, it can accurately detect obstacles such as glass and mirrors with high transparency, so that it can avoid them in time before approaching these objects.

 It can help the robot to detect the surrounding working environment 360°, determine whether there are boundaries, steps, slopes, etc. in the working area, so as to send a request signal to avoid falling.